AlCash07/ACTL/doc/actl/functional/traits.rst

 --------

-Free functions are typically used in examples for simplicify, but all the following function concepts are supported, including their const and reference-qualified versions:
+Free functions are typically used in examples for simplicify, but most traits support all the following function concepts, including their const and reference-qualified versions:

 .. ac-include:: actl/functional/traits/FreeFunction.hpp